jtv/libpqxx/include/pqxx/doc/datatypes.md

 the user.
 Sometimes this message will mention the name of the type that's being converted.

-By default, this will probably work fine on some compilers, or the name may come out a little strange on other compilers, but some may make it harder to recognise.
-So it can help to define a name yourself.
+By default, this will work fine when using the gcc or clang compilers, but the name may come out a little strange on other compilers.
+So, it can help to define a name yourself.

-To tell libpqxx the name of a given type `T`, there's a template function `name_type<T>()` The function should return `T`'s human-readable name:
+To tell libpqxx the name of a given type `T`, specialise the template function `name_type<T>()`.
+It should return `T`'s human-readable name:

 ```cxx
     // T is your type.